 11. Which character was your favorite, and which was your least favorite?
 Which did you identify with the most?

-has many points of view and many connections that are often revealed slowly.
+12. The Madonnas of Echo Park has many points of view and many connections that are often revealed slowly.
 Did the structure of the novel enhance or detract from the reading experience?
 Would you change it?
 If so, how?
-Tips to Enhance Your Book Club

-is inspired by a childhood incident that the author can’t let go, as told in the Author’s Note.
+1. The Madonnas of Echo Park is inspired by a childhood incident that the author can’t let go, as told in the Author’s Note.
 Consider it from the real Aurora’s perspective, and ask members to share a formative moment from their own childhood, in which they were refused something because of who they were or how they were perceived.